zio/zio-http/docs/faq.md

 - **Distributed Tracing**- In microservice architectures, distributed tracing is essential for monitoring the flow of requests across different services.
 [ZIO Telemetry](https://zio.dev/zio-telemetry/) supports distributed tracing using OpenTelemetry, OpenTracing, and OpenCensus.
 - **Instrumenting Metrics**- ZIO has [built-in support for metrics instrumentation](https://zio.dev/reference/observability/metrics/), with popular [metrics backends](https://zio.dev/zio-metrics-connectors/) such as Prometheus, Datadog, New Relic, and more.
 - **Resilience to failures**- When building microservices, it is essential to handle failures gracefully.
 There is a project called [Rezilience](https://zio.dev/ecosystem/community/) that provides various resilience patterns such as retries, timeouts, circuit breakers, rate limiting, and more to build robust and resilient microservices.
+- **Concurrency and Parallelism**- ZIO provides a powerful concurrency model that allows you to write highly concurrent and parallel applications.
+With [ZIO Fiber](https://zio.dev/reference/concurrency/fiber/), and its [Concurrency Primitives](https://zio.dev/reference/concurrency/#concurrency-primitives), you can write highly concurrent applications.
 - **Resource-safety** - ZIO provides a resource system that ensures resources are acquired and released safely.
 With [ZIO Scopes](https://zio.dev/reference/resource/scope/) and also [scoped Layers](https://zio.dev/reference/resource/scope/#converting-resources-into-other-zio-data-types), we can manage resources in a structured way.
 - **ZIO Aspect and Middlewares**- Both ZIO and ZIO HTTP support the idea of aspects and middlewares, which can be used to add cross-cutting concerns such as logging, metrics, authentication, and more to your services.
 - **Modularity**- With [service pattern](https://zio.dev/reference/service-pattern/) in ZIO, we can define our services along with their dependencies, and finally, we can start the service with its dependencies.
 This pattern is useful for building modular and testable services.